 1. Risks in each of the Group's businesses

-Competition in the watch market is intensifying, not only from Japanese brands, but also from high-end Swiss brands, low-end Chinese manufacturers, and smart watch manufacturers, along with alternative products such as mobile phones with watch functions.
-Although we are facing the environment of a decline in prices for increasing competition due to the rise of Chinese manufacturers in the movement sector, the Company employs a strategy to keep distance from price competition, so this may result in the declines of the number of our product sales and market share.
+Competition in the watch market is intensifying, not only from Japanese brands, but also from high-end Swiss brands, low-end Chinese manufacturers, and smartwatch manufacturers, along with alternative products such as smartphones with watch functions.
+In the movement sector, the analog quartz market centering on low-priced products has been contracting and we are facing an environment featuring a decline in prices for increasing competition due to the rise of Chinese manufacturers.
+Consequently, there is a risk of declines in our product sales and market share.

 Devices and components

 The devices and components business is characterized by rapid technological innovation and fierce competition between companies, meaning that declining sales prices or delays in development, for example, can have a significant impact on business results.
-Precision machining components are susceptible to customer trends, including automotive and mobile phone manufacturers.
-The results for opto-devices could be affected by the occurrence of losses in lighting LED components that are subject to the inappropriate activities of Citizen Electronics.
-Patent licensing agreements are also essential for manufacturing certain products.
+Precision machining components are susceptible to customer trends, including automotive and smart phone manufacturers.
+As for opto-devices, patent licensing agreements are concluded for manufacturing certain products.
 Our business results could be affected should a cooperative relationship underpinning a patent agreement break down and access to the patent be lost.

 The electronic products business is susceptible to declining capital expenditure and personal spending as a result of changing economic conditions.
 With intense competition, not only from domestic manufacturers but also from electronics manufacturers in China and other countries, and rapid technological innovation, business results could also be impacted by declining sales prices or development delays, for example.